 Standout Participation Rates From CollegeCove Profiles

-Here are some of the most impressive participation rates pulled straight from CollegeCove school profiles — all within the Greek Life Strong group:
+Here are the most impressive participation rates pulled straight from CollegeCove school profiles — all within the Greek Life Strong group:

 Auburn University (Auburn, AL)